LiuSeeker/Robot-projeto-3/README.md

 The `script.py` file has the functions that generates the Links and Joints of the robot; and the `pic.py` file uses these functions to create the robot and simulate its movement.
 The `Apresentacao.pptx` file has the slides showing the project and presenting the results (only in portuguese).

 Due to the restrict deadline, the program was developed until the random generation of the bodies and the simulation of movement.
-Therefor, there is no evolution.
+Therefore, there is no evolution.

 **Dependencies**:
 - pybullet